Definition of Negative Shareholder Equity

 Total accumulated Loss at the end of year 2 (Reserve and surplus balance) | ($105,000) |

-Equity Balance at the end of Year 2 | ($15,000) |
+Equity Balance at the End of Year 2 | ($15,000) |

-Hence, there is a negative balance of equity at the end of year 2 amounting to $15,000
+Hence, there is a negative balance of equity at the end of year 2, amounting to $15,000

 Causes of Negative Shareholder Equity

-Following are the reason for the negative shareholder equity
+The following is the reason for the negative shareholder equity

-- Over payment of Dividends: When the company has paid the dividend in the form of cash exceeding the profits it has earned during the year, it results in negative shareholder equity.
+- Overpayment of Dividends: When the company has paid the dividend in the form of cash exceeding the profits it has earned during the year, it results in negative shareholder equity.

 Benefits

-Following are the benefits of negative shareholders equity
+Following are the benefits of negative shareholder’s equity

 - Negative shareholder equity alerts the shareholder or investor to make any new investment in the company further or just run away at the present time, providing warning signals.